briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

     misconduct.

     7. _(7)_ The Registrar shall adopt rules in accordance with Ohio R.C.
-    Chapter 119, establishing a process for a person to be included in the database under subsection (c)(5) of this section.
+    [Chapter 119][ORC Chapter 119], establishing a process for a person to be included in the database under subsection (c)(5) of this section.
 The information provided and included in the database under subsection (c)(5) of this section is not a public record subject to inspection or copying under Ohio R.C.
 149.43.

 4. _(d)_ Notwithstanding any provision of law to the contrary, no law enforcement officer shall cause an operator of an automobile being operated on